 - Assisting flexibility in the muscles and joints

 - Re-training the body’s systems to work together

 - Improved functionality and work or sports participation

 Keeping a consistent exercise routine will also help control chronic pain.
 Regular therapeutic exercise will help you maintain the ability to move and function physically, rather than becoming disabled by your chronic pain.
 Physical therapy tackles the physical side of inflammation, stiffness, and soreness with exercise, manipulation, and massage, but it also works to help the body heal itself by encouraging the production of the body’s natural pain-relieving chemicals.
 This two-pronged approach is what helps make physical therapy so effective as a chronic pain treatment.

 Occupational Health Physical Therapy Services

-We offer all our Grand Junction area patients a variety of services to assist both employees and employers with returning to work function as part of CIPain’s comprehensive physical therapy program.
-We understand this process can be difficult and time consuming for both employee and employer, so our physical therapy team works hard to keep things moving.
-Our reports are timely, comprehensive, and reader friendly.
+We offer all our patients a variety of services to assist both employees and employers with returning to work function as part of CIPAIN’s comprehensive physical therapy program.
+We understand this process can be difficult and time-consuming for both employees and employers, so our physical therapy team works hard to keep things moving.
+Our reports are timely, comprehensive, and reader-friendly.
 Our therapy programs can be tailored to a specific industry or work-required function.
 We can customize evaluations to meet a variety of work environments, and we are thorough in both our testing and retraining therapy processes.